The 2016-2017 Student Code of Conduct has been posted online in English and Spanish. The Code will not be printed this year.

-QUESTIONS: Students should be sure to see their assistant principal or attendanc office to get an accurate account of their absences to set up plans or getting excessive absences (NCs) made up.
+QUESTIONS: Student should be sure to see their assistant principal or attendance office to get an accurate acount of their absences to set up plans or getting excessive absences (NCs) made up.

 Tardy Policy: Students need to be in class on time.
 Students are not considered tardy if they are inside the classroom when the bell rings.
 Teachers are to write a pass for students detained in the classroom after the bell rings to release students.
 If a student arrives late to class without a pass, the student will be documented via the electronic grade book.
 Upon the third tardy (and beyond) in a six weeks, the tardy manager for the campus will assign the student to a lunch detention.
 The students that are unable or unwilling to attend lunch detention will be assigned Saturday School.

 Saturday School serves more than one purpose.
 It serves as a penalty for tardies and other behaviors.
-It also serves as a way for students to make up absences and clear credits held due to absences (NCs).
+It also serves as a way for student to make up absences and clear credits held due to absences (NCs).
 If you are attending for this reason, be sure to sign in on the correct form and check the "NC Clearance" block on the sign-in sheet.
-Students that are part of the Delta program may serve their time in the Delta Lab.
+Students that are part of the SPARC (formally DELTA) program may serve their time in the SPARC (formally DELTA) Lab.

-A student may attend Saturday School a maximum of 5 times per semester in order to make up abences.
-Saturday begins at 8:00 am and ends at noon.
+A student may attend Saturday school a maximum of 5 times per semester in order to make up absences.
+Saturday begins at 8:00am and ends at noon.
 If you are assigned or need to attend, please do not be late.
 You will not be admitted.